Tommytinny/alx-system_engineering-devops/0x02-shell_redirections/README.md

 This file script display the third line of the file "iacta".
 # File: 7-file
 This file script creates a file named exactly \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the text Best School ending by a new line.
+# File: 8-cwd_state
+This file script writes into the file ls_cwd_content the result of the command ls -la